A reverse Faber-Krahn inequality for the magnetic Laplacian: Method of level lines

 so that

-We recall that the zero-set of a real-analytic function, defined in an open and connected domain and not identically zero, has zero Lebesgue measure \cite{Mityagin2022Nodal}.
+We recall that the zero-set of a real-analytic function, defined in an open and connected domain and not identically zero, has zero Lebesgue measure (see for instance \cite{Mityagin2022Nodal} for a short self-contained proof).
 It follows that the set of critical points

 has zero Lebesgue measure (as can be seen by applying the previous result to $\left|\nabla\psi\right|^2$).